How It Works.

 Mailing guidance

 Use whatever envelope fits your zine — manila envelopes, mailers, mini-zine pouches.
 Postage varies by country and weight; if you're nervous, weigh it at the post office once and you'll know.
-We strongly recommend using a PO box, a friend's address, or otherwise being thoughtful about what you put on a return envelope.

 Community expectations